Rhnzo12/affiliateXchange2.0/GOOGLE_AUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for the CreatorLink application.
+This guide will help you set up Google OAuth authentication for the AffiliateXchange application.

 ## Overview